s-chandr/atlan-daisy-task/README.md

 each response to the form becomes a row in the sheet, and questions in the form become columns.
 ```
 ### Various Approches/ideas : -
+Looping over the data from the database we can xlwt workbook object and append row wise data to it.
+At the end simply generate and download an excel file.
 ``` shell
 @app.route('/download/report/excel')
 def download_report():